Doug-Pardee/LightZombie/Templates/CameraRawProfiles/Fujifilm/README.markdown

 LightZone *can* process Raw files without a Raw Tone Curve for that camera, but the result will tend to be somewhat on the dark side.

-Here are some Raw Tone Curve files for Panasonic cameras that weren't included in LightZone 3.9.
+Here are some Raw Tone Curve files for Fujifilm cameras that weren't included in LightZone 3.9.
 Install the file(s) into your normal LightZone template folder.
 On Windows,